BurntSushi/rfcs/text/0000-simd-redux.md

 [a-world-without]: #a-world-without

-It would possible to trim this RFC down quite a bit by removing the vendor independent interface.
+It would possible to trim this RFC down quite a bit by removing the vendor independent API.
 Instead, we'd be left with only a definition of cross platform SIMD vector types and a host of vendor dependent intrinsics, as outlined in the previous section.
 However, if we do this, it will be very hard for crates in the ecosystem to provide their own vendor independent API on top of the SIMD vector types exported by `std`.

 For example, let's say we decided to punt on the vendor independent API and an industrious individual wanted to provide a cross platform `Mul` implementation